Grim Dawn: Downloadable content and expansionsThe CrucibleOn August 3, 2016, a new game mode called The Crucible was released as downloadable content.Ashes of MalmouthOn October 11, 2017 Grim Dawns first expansion, Ashes of Malmouth, was releasedThe Forgotten GodsOn March 5, 2018, a second expansion was announced, called Forgotten Gods, and was released on March 27, 2019.Fangs of AsterkarnOn August 29, 2023, Fangs of Asterkarn, Grim Dawns third expansion was announced. It has been tentatively scheduled for release in 2024. This was subsequently pushed back to 2025.

-The Forgotten Gods

-On March 5, 2018, a second expansion was announced, called Forgotten Gods, and was released on March 27, 2019.

 Reception

 Critical reception

 Grim Dawn received generally favorable reviews from 29 critics, according to review aggregator Metacritic.

 Leif Johnson of PC Gamer wrote: "If anything, Grim Dawn is both empowered and chained down by its retro stylings, preventing, say, the randomized levels of Diablo III and thus its endless potential for replay.
 But on the upside, none of its recent competitors deliver that old-style hack-and-slash experience so purely and so satisfyingly, and its hybrid class system makes each new jaunt a little different.
 More than once it found me playing until dawn, and my appreciation for any game that manages to do that is anything but grim."

 Sales

-As of May 2017, Grim Dawn had sold over 1 million units worldwide and its DLC, Crucible, over 200,000.
+By May 2017, Grim Dawn had sold over 1 million units worldwide and its DLC, Crucible had sold over 200,000.

-In a live stream on April 19, 2019, Crate announced that the Forgotten Gods expansion had sold over 100,000 copies, bringing the total number of copies sold between the base game and its DLC to over 3 million.
+In April 2019, Crate announced that the Forgotten Gods expansion had sold over 100,000 units, bringing the total number of units sold between the base game and its DLC to over 3 million.

-On May 31, 2020, one of the game's designers stated in a forum post that the game and its DLC were approaching a total of 5 million copies sold.
+In May 2020, one of the game's designers stated in a forum post that the game and its DLC were approaching a total of 5 million units sold.

-On 25 February 2022 Crate announced that the game and DLC's had sold 7 million copies.
+In February 2022, Crate announced that the game and its DLC had sold 7 million units.